[Rev. 6/7/2026 11:05:13 AM]

 1. Willfully and intentionally made a false or fraudulent statement or submitted a forged or false document to the Division;

-2. Performed interpreting or Communication Access Realtime Translation services which were not delivered properly according to the classification pursuant to which he or she is registered;
+2. Performed sign language interpreting or Communication Access Realtime Translation services which were not delivered properly according to the classification pursuant to which he or she is registered;

-3. Provided interpreting or Communication Access Realtime Translation services when he or she did not have the ability to provide such services with reasonable skill and safety;
+3. Provided sign language interpreting or Communication Access Realtime Translation services when he or she did not have the ability to provide such services with reasonable skill and safety;

-4. Provided interpreting and Communication Access Realtime Translation services in a negligent manner;
+4. Provided sign language interpreting or Communication Access Realtime Translation services in a negligent manner;

-5. Failed to obey an order or regulation of the Division or an investigative committee of the Division, which related to the provision of interpreting or Communication Access Realtime Translation;
+5. Failed to obey an order or regulation of the Division or an investigative committee of the Division, which related to the provision of sign language interpreting or Communication Access Realtime Translation services;

-6. Is not competent to provide the services required of an interpreter or Communication Access Realtime Translation provider;
+6. Is not competent to provide the services required of a sign language interpreter or Communication Access Realtime Translation provider;

 7. Has been convicted of a felony or any offense involving moral turpitude in the past 10-year period;